 Australia is one of the driest countries in the world, so it’s fairly likely most people have experienced living with varying levels of water restrictions at some point.
 For all the green thumbs out there, water restrictions can be demoralizing when you put so much love into your garden only to watch it wilt and burn over the summer months.
 To give some context, according to an article published by National Geographic, Australia is the world’s driest inhabited continent with an average rainfall of around 470mm a year, well below the global average.
 And when rain does it fall in Australia, it is concentrated in certain areas such as the north and east coasts, with other parts of the country experiencing extreme drought year on year.
-It’s up to all of us to be mindful with water conservation and where applicable, adhere to relevant water restrictions.
+It’s up to all of us to be mindful of water conservation and where applicable, adhere to relevant water restrictions.
 Reducing our water consumption doesn’t have to be all bad, we just have to be smart about how we use water which may involve a little bit of extra effort to set up but is worth it in the long run for the environment and your wallet!

-Our top water saving tips to help you make the most of the precious commodity and keep your garden alive this summer.
+Our top water-saving tips to help you make the most of the precious commodity and keep your garden alive this summer.